wrbright/nvim-config/README.md

 "It's absolute trash but it's -my- absolute trash"

 NeoVim configured for general programming use.
-Usability comperable to and exceeding VSCode.
+Usability comperable to and exceeding an IDE.
 Most configuration uses Lua, however base Vim settings and keybindings are set in init.vim.
 This is so I can use the file on servers using the command ``vim -Nu <(curl https://raw.githubusercontent.com/wrbright/nvim-config/init.vim)`` to source directly from this github repo

 Lazy Loaded with Lazy.nvim, nvim-cmp for completion, LSP integrationg with lspconfig boilerplate, Dap integration, gruvbox colors with transparent background.
 Requires transparent terminal for transparency